akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Batch writes
 ------------

-To optimize throughput, a persistent actor internally batches events to be stored under high load before writing them to the journal (as a single batch).
+In order to optimize throughput, a persistent actor internally batches events to be stored under high load before writing them to the journal (as a single batch).
 The batch size dynamically grows from 1 under low and moderate loads to a configurable maximum size (default is ``200``) under high load.
 When using ``persistAsync`` this increases the maximum throughput dramatically.